romankierzkowski/langner/README.md

 What is Langer?
 -----------------------
 Langer is an **object oriented, rule based programming language**.
 Its interpreter is shipped as an **Python library**.
 It was created to express behavior strategies.
-It has simple syntax based on languages like Python and C. It was designed to be convenient and readable for a programmer, that it can be easily used in [genetic programming](http://en.wikipedia.org/wiki/Genetic_programming).
+It has simple syntax based on languages like Python and C. It was designed to be convenient and readable for a programmer, but it can be easily used in [genetic programming](http://en.wikipedia.org/wiki/Genetic_programming) as well.

 Langner was created as an research language.
-It is **not general purpose**, but it is general enough that it might be useful in other areas.
+It is **not general purpose**, but it is general enough that it might be useful in other areas as well.
+It is avilable under [MIT license](http://opensource.org/licenses/MIT).

 Where can I get it?
 -----------------------